D. Brock Hornby

-David Brock Hornby (born April 21, 1944) is a senior United States district judge of the United States District Court for the District of Maine.
+David Brock Hornby (born April 21, 1944) is an inactive senior United States district judge of the United States District Court for the District of Maine.

 Early life and education

 Hornby was born in 1944 in Brandon, Manitoba, Canada, and was raised there and in London, Ontario.
 Hornby received a Bachelor of Arts degree from the University of Western Ontario in 1965.
 From 1965 to 1966, he was enrolled in the Near Eastern Languages and Literatures department of the Harvard University Graduate School of Arts and Sciences.
 He received a Juris Doctor from Harvard Law School cum laude in 1969 and served as the Supreme Court Note and Developments Editor of the Harvard Law Review.

 Professional career and activities before judicial service

 Following law school, Hornby was a law clerk for Judge John Minor Wisdom of the United States Court of Appeals for the Fifth Circuit in New Orleans (1969–70).

 Hornby taught law at the University of Virginia School of Law (1970-1974), becoming an Associate Professor and receiving tenure in 1973.
 He became a naturalized United States citizen in Abingdon Virginia.

 Hornby engaged in the private practice of law at Perkins, Thompson, Hinckley & Keddy in Portland, Maine (1974–82; partner from 1975).
 He held various officer and board positions including that of President (1977–79) at the Portland Society of Art (1975–84), which then operated both the Portland Museum of Art and the Portland School of Art (now Maine College of Art) during a period when the School attained national accreditation and the Museum embarked on its ambitious expansion program engaging Henry M. Cobb of Pei Cobb Freed & Partners to design the new Museum building with the support of Charles Shipman Payson.
 Hornby served as trustee and member of various committees (including the executive committee) of Westbrook College (1979–85, 1986–90) (now part of University of New England).
 He served on the board of the Chamber of Commerce of the Greater Portland Region (1979–82).
 He also served on the boards of various other charitable and civic endeavors.